 An Adverse Event (or Adverse Experience, or “AE”), is any untoward medical occurrence in a patient or clinical investigation subject administered a pharmaceutical product and which does not necessarily have to have a causal relationship with the treatment.
 Amgen staff are required to report AEs within one business day of learning of the AE.

-Amgen will not tolerate acts or attempts to improperly influence government personnel or private individuals to secure favorable regulatory treatment or improperly advance Amgen’s commercial interests.
+Amgen will not tolerate acts or attempts to improperly influence government personnel or private individuals to secure improper advantage for Amgen’s commercial interests.
 Any Amgen employee who violates the U.S. Foreign Corrupt Practices Act and any foreign law equivalents, and who does not uphold our Code of Conduct and associated policies will be subject to discipline up to and including termination of employment.

 Amgen does not tolerate any business transaction or activity that violates the antitrust and competition laws of any country in which the company conducts business.